Monirul Haque Sakku

-Monirul Haque Sakku is a Bangladeshi politician and the first and immediate past mayor of the Cumilla City Corporation as a candidate of Bangladesh Nationalist party.
-On 19 May 2022, he has been expelled permanently from BNP for breaching party discipline.
+Monirul Haque Sakku is a Bangladeshi politician and the first and former mayor of the Cumilla City Corporation as a candidate of Bangladesh Nationalist Party.
+On 19 May 2022, he was expelled from BNP for breaching party discipline and again joined BNP in 2023.
+He was pourashva mayor before 2012.
+He has a daughter, Sunzida Haque.

 Career

-On 7 January 2008, Anti-Corruption Commission (Bangladesh) sued Sakku and his wife for illegal wealth.
+On 7 January 2008, the Anti-Corruption Commission sued Sakku and his wife for illegal wealth.
 He was charged on 4 February 2016 but his wife's, Afroza Jasmine, was dropped.
 On 22 November 2017 a trial court found him innocent of all charges.

-On 5 January 2012, Sakku was elected Mayor of Comilla on a nomination of Citizens Committee.
-He is a former President of Comilla City unit of Bangladesh Nationalist Party.
-He had been expelled from the Party.
+On 5 January 2012, Sakku was elected mayor of Comilla on a nomination of Citizens Committee.
+He is a former president of the Comilla City unit of the Bangladesh Nationalist Party.
+He had been expelled from the party.

-Sakku was nominated by Bangladesh Nationalist Party to contest the Mayoral election in Comilla in 2017.
-He was re-elected Mayor on 31 March 2017.
+Sakku was nominated by Bangladesh Nationalist Party to contest the mayoral election in Comilla in 2017.
+He was re-elected mayor on 31 March 2017.
 A correspondent of The Daily Star reported seeing some activists of Awami League stuff ballots for their candidate.
 His candidacy was supported by Bangladesh Jamaat-e-Islami.

+He was removed from the BNP national executive committee in December 2021.